AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 >
 >For customers on outdated versions: to help ensure the security and stability of your AEM environments and related instances, your programs must be updated to the latest [!DNL Experience Manager] as a [!DNL Cloud Service] release.
 >
->To coordinate a plan to bring your environment to the current version, contact your Adobe technical representative (CSME, TAM).
-Versions that are **more than six months** behind the current release require step-by-step planned updates with Adobe assistance.
+>To coordinate a plan to update your environment to the current version, contact your Adobe technical representative (CSME, TAM).
+Versions that are **more than six months** older than the current release require scheduled updates with Adobe assistance.
 >
->Be advised that if no action is taken by **April 30, 2026**, deployment pipelines can be deactivated and other AEMaaCS functionalities can be impacted.
+>Be advised that if you take no action by **April 30, 2026**, Adobe can deactivate deployment pipelines and impact other AEMaaCS functionalities.
 Continued operation on an unsupported version can negatively affect application stability and uptime, and further increase security exposure.

 ### Past [!DNL Cloud Service] Releases {#past}